 A person may be exposed to free radicals:

 - Through by-products of normal processes that take place in the body (such as the burning of sugars for energy and the release of digestive enzymes to break down food).

 - When the body breaks down certain medicines.

-Through pollutants, such as heavy metals and cigarette smoke.
+- Through pollutants, such as heavy metals and cigarette smoke.

 Molecules called antioxidants can interact and stabilize free radicals.
 Many dietary antioxidants are vitamins (such as beta-carotene and vitamins E and C) that occur naturally in fruits and vegetables.
 Many are also available as supplements.

 Medical Review: Adam Husney, MD - Family Medicine